view7677/java-interview-questions/pages/Java_Collection.md

 1. **Type**: Collection is an interface in Java.
 Collections is a class.
 2. **Features**: Collection interface provides basic features of data structure to List, Set and Queue interfaces.
 Collections is a utility class to sort and synchronize collection elements.
 It has polymorphic algorithms to operate on collections.
 3. **Method Type**: Most of the methods in Collection are at instance level.
 Collections class has mainly static methods that can work on an instance of Collection.
 #### 158. In which scenario, LinkedList is better than ArrayList in Java?
 ArrayList is more popular than LinkedList in Java due to its ease of use and random access to elements feature.
-But LinkedList is better in the scenario when we do not need random access to elements or there are a lot of insertion, deletion of elements.159.
-What are the differences between a List and Set collection in Java?
+But LinkedList is better in the scenario when we do not need random access to elements or there are a lot of insertion, deletion of elements.
+#### 159. What are the differences between a List and Set collection in Java?
 Main differences between a List and a Set are:
 1. **Order**: List collection is an ordered sequence of elements.
 A Set is just a distinct collection of elements that is